 Almost any financial institutions offer IRAs, but not all accounts are created equal.
 Many banks and credit unions provide CD or Money Market IRAs, but these should only be used by savers nearing retirement who need very low-risk investments.
 If you’re young, you should be investing your retirement savings in securities.
 With that in mind, here are a few places to start shopping for a place to roll over your 401(k) into an IRA:

 Cashing out your 401(k) should only be used as a last resort if you need emergency cash or are willing to trade retirement savings for eliminating some big debts.
-Rolling over your 401(k) takes a few minutes of paperwork but is generally very easy and will save you from giving 30% of your account balance to the IRS.
+Rolling over your 401(k) takes a few minutes of paperwork but is generally very easy and will save you from giving 30 percent of your account balance to the IRS.

 If you’re looking for the convenience of one account for all of your retirement savings, roll your 401(k) to your new employer’s plan.
 If you want more control over your investments and don’t mind having two accounts, roll the 401(k) balance to a traditional IRA.